chin-rcip/collections-model/docs/en/sps/current/01-introduction.md

 In addition to categorization purposes, specified qualifier nodes are sometimes descriptively used to identify which property is involved in an attribute assignment pattern or to represent the semantic information pertaining to [CRMpc](http://www.cidoc-crm.org/sites/default/files/CRMpc_v1.1_0.rdfs) instances.

-The singular URI used for categorization will be selected from a controlled vocabulary or thesaurus that is particular to the Collections Model project.
+The singular URI used for categorization will be selected from a controlled vocabulary or thesaurus that is particular to the DOPHEDA project.

 #### Node